-TRAUMATIC BRAIN INJURY (TBI) is a brain insult caused by an external mechanical force to the head, such as an impact, sudden acceleration-deceleration, blast waves, or projectiles.1 TBI affects $\sim 69,000,000$ people worldwide.2 It is the most important cause of disability and death in young adults worldwide.3
+Traumatic brain injury (TBI) is a brain insult caused by an external mechanical force to the head, such as an impact, sudden acceleration-deceleration, blast waves, or projectiles.1 TBI affects approximately 69 million people worldwide.2 It is the most important cause of disability and death in young adults worldwide.3

-Acute events, such as intracranial hemorrhage, neuroinflammation, cerebral edema, excitotoxicity,^{4-6} and diffuse neuronal death, take place immediately after TBI.^{7,8} Subsequently, a progressive post-traumatic encephalopathy occurs, which is associated with mood disorders,9 neuromotor damage,10 neuronal hyperexcitability,^{11,12} and neuroendocrine alterations.13 Currently, it is known that neurodegenerative disorders such as Alzheimer's disease, Parkinson's disease, post-traumatic epilepsy, and stroke can result as long-term consequences of severe TBI.14 These neurodegenerative disorders represent a significant economic cost.
-The total direct and indirect costs of TBI in Europe and the United States were estimated in ~ USD \$45.4 and \$60 billion, respectively.^{15,16}
+Acute events, such as intracranial hemorrhage, neuroinflammation, cerebral edema, excitotoxicity,4-6 and diffuse neuronal death, take place immediately after TBI.^{7,8} Subsequently, a progressive post-traumatic encephalopathy occurs, which is disorders.9 associated with mood neuromotor damage.10 neuronal hyperexcitability,^{11,12} and neuroendocrine alterations.13 Currently, it is known that neurodegenerative disorders such as Alzheimer's disease, Parkinson's disease, post-traumatic epilepsy and stroke can result as long-term consequences of severe TBI.14 These neurodegenerative disorders represent a significant economic cost.
+The total direct and indirect costs of TBI in Europe and USA were estimated in approximately USD \$ 45.4 and USD \$ 60 billion respectively.^{15,16}

-The hippocampus is a brain area susceptible to neuronal damage and hyperexcitability as consequence of a TBI.^{11,17-21} The hippocampal alterations following a TBI result in attention, memory, and cognition changes, as well as mood and decision-making ability variations, lack of impulse control, and, eventually, post-traumatic epilepsy.22 At present, however, no therapeutic strategies exist to avoid long-term consequences of severe TBI in the hippocampus and other brain areas.23
+The hippocampus is a brain area susceptible to neuronal damage and hyperexcitability as consequence of a TBI.^{11,17-21} The hippocampal alterations following a TBI result in attention, memory and cognition changes, as well as mood and decision-making ability variations, lack of impulse control and eventually post-traumatic epilepsy.22 At present, however, no therapeutic strategies exist to avoid long-term consequences of severe TBI in the hippocampus and other brain areas.23 effects (neuronal damage, atrophy and increased astroglial activity) in areas such as hippocampus, thalamus and cerebral cortex.^{26,27} CG also reduces the neuroinflammation, cerebral edema, neuronal damage, the neutrophil entry into the brain parenchyma and mortality resulting from hypoxia and cerebrovascular disorders.28-29 Previous findings showed that CG pretreatment delays lithiumpilocarpine-induced status epilepticus and reduces subsequent hippocampal damage in rats.30 Subchronic administration of CG during the post-status epilepticus period results in lower frequency and intensity of spontaneous and recurrent seizures and less neuronal damage in the thalamus.31 This group of evidence supports that CG induces neuroprotective effects in different brain disorders.

-Experimental evidence indicates that sodium cromoglycate (CG), a drug that prevents degranulation and migration of mast cells, induces neuroprotective effects.^{24,25} In experimental models, CG administration decreases cerebral ischemia effects (neuronal
+Experimental evidence indicates that sodium cromoglycate (CG), a drug that prevents degranulation and migration of mast cells, induces neuroprotective effects.^{24,25} In experimental models, CG administration decreases cerebral ischemia